, | 3 min read

 The newer engineering class DIL simulators feature open, flexible architectures, enabling connectivity to real world tools (telemetry, etc.), and replication of race day situations.
 Drivers can interact with real vehicle controls and communication systems and immerse themselves in a driving experience as close to the real thing as possible.
 Simultaneously, engineers can monitor and collect vehicle performance data, just as they would track-side.
 And, of course, all of this is just the tip of the iceberg.
 Since all of this is taking place in a controlled laboratory environment, there is an unparalleled ability to explore what-ifs, and map out beneficial strategies, well in advance of race day.

 Do you have a unique motorsports simulation challenge you’d like to discuss?
 If so, we invite you to Schedule a discussion with one of Ansible Motion’s experts.
+And if you are interested in reading more about racing driving simulators, you can download our free e-Book, Engineering the advantage: Driver-in-the-Loop simulation in motorsport.

 New Call-to-action